 IF-IMC is a language-independent abstract API.
 It can be mapped to almost any programming language.
-This section defines the abstract API, using C syntax (as defined in [3]) for ease of comprehension.
+This section defines the abstract API, using C syntax (as defined in [5]) for ease of comprehension.
+Because different languages have different conventions and constructs (functions, objects, etc.), the abstract API may need to be modified for different languages in different bindings.
+However, this should be avoided as much as possible to increase compatibility between IMCs and TNCCs written in different languages.

 Section 6 provides a C header file that serves as a binding for the C language with the Microsoft Windows DLL platform binding.
+The Java Platform Binding in section 4.3 provides a binding for the Java Programming Language.
 Bindings for other programming languages may be defined in the future.
 However, many languages can use or implement libraries with C bindings.
 Implementers SHOULD use the C language binding when possible for maximum compatibility with other IMCs and TNC Clients on their platform.
 This specification does not provide a standard way to mix an IMC written in one language with a TNCC written in another language, beyond the support that may be provided by platform-specific bindings.